OHDSI/TheBookOfOhdsi/SoftwareValidity.md

 ## Methods Library Software Development Process

 The OHDSI Methods Library is developed by the OHDSI community.
-Proposed changes to the Library are discussed in two venues: The GitHub issue trackers (for example the CohortMethod issue tracker[^issueTrackerUrl]) and the OHDSI Forums[^forumsUrl].
-Both are open to the public.
+Proposed changes to the Library are discussed in two venues: The GitHub issue trackers (for example the CohortMethod issue tracker[^issueTrackerUrl]) and the OHDSI Forums.[^forumsUrl] Both are open to the public.
 Any member of the community can contribute software code to the Library, however, final approval of any changes incorporated in the released versions of the software is performed by the OHDSI Population-Level Estimation Workgroup leadership (Drs.
 Marc Suchard and Martijn Schuemie) and OHDSI Patient-Level Prediction Workgroup leadership (Drs.
 Peter Rijnbeek and Jenna Reps) only.

 [^issueTrackerUrl]: https://github.com/OHDSI/CohortMethod/issues
 [^forumsUrl]: http://forums.ohdsi.org/